saeedaminjafari/Water-scarcity-action-force/README.md

 - [Gitpod](https://gitpod.io/) - The primary version control IDE for development to further push and commit code to Gihub.

 #### Other:
-- [Code Institute Course Content](https://courses.codeinstitute.net/) - Primary source of learning code.
+- [Code Institute Course Content](https://courses.codeinstitute.net/) - Some codes copied and modified from the course materials.
-- [ChromeDevTools](https://developers.google.com/web/tools/chrome-devtools) - Used frequently to detect any issues/bugs or layout differences.
+- [ChromeDevTools](https://developers.google.com/web/tools/chrome-devtools) - As the primary source of bug and error detection.
-- [W3Schools](https://www.w3schools.com/) - used as a general resource for CSS and coding tips.
+- [W3Schools](https://www.w3schools.com/) - I found this website a very helpful tutorial.
-- [StackOverFlow](https://stackoverflow.com/) - used as a general resource for layout tips or questions.
+- [StackOverFlow](https://stackoverflow.com/) - I found the answers to many of my questins in here and helped me to fix the errors.

 ## Testing